English Summary

 ETIC 2.0 is a care model proposed by Unknown Lab for designing care in the age of AI.
 It places meaningful occupation, participation, dignity, and human oversight at the center of AI-inclusive care ecosystems.

-Short definition: ETIC 2.0 is a model for designing care ecosystems that include people, environments, devices, data, AI, communities, and institutions, while keeping the person's meaningful occupation and participation at the center.
+Short definition: Building on the prior concept of a dynamic care ecosystem, ETIC 2.0 is a model for designing changing relationships among people, environments, devices, data, AI, communities, and institutions, while keeping the person's meaningful occupation and participation at the center.

 Why ETIC 2.0 Is Needed